williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 Perform these steps to create an access policy that enables the "Get" secret permission:

-1. Open your Key Vault service.
+1. Open your Key Vault in the Azure Portal.

 2. Select **Access policies**.